+series of brightening care products, and in March, we relaunched the CLEAR series of acne treatment products as the CLEARFUL series.
 We also anticipate business opportunities in the men's care market, which is in its infancy.
-In that market, we will introduce a large-scale marketing campaign that will include aggressive investment in the
+In that market, we will introduce a large-scale marketing campaign that will include aggressive investment in the ORBIS Mr. line of men's skincare products.

-On the service side, we will leverage the ORBIS app, now a solid business foundation with over 2.81 million registered users, to deliver better brand experiences to customers.
-By combining general customer data, such as purchase and attribute data, with interest and taste data, we will build a customer data platform unique to ORBIS that will provide higher-quality brand experiences and maximize
+On the service side, we will leverage the ORBIS app, now a solid business foundation with over 2.81 million registered users\, to deliver better brand experiences to customers.
+By combining general customer data, such as purchase and attribute data, with interest and taste data, we will build a customer data platform unique to ORBIS that will provide higher-quality brand experiences and maximize lifetime value.